ISDCF/registries-site/src/content/audioconfigs-ov.md

 Many DCPs now contain supplementary tracks with an assisted listening track (enhanced dialog), and/or supplementary audio description tracks.
 In addition, sign language video may also be present, contained in an audio track.
 The presence of these tracks should be indicated in the Audio Type field as follows:

+`IAB-HI-VI-DBOX-51` = IAB audio with both Assisted Listening and Audio Description tracks, DBox Motion Control, and 5.1 audio "fallback" in `MainSound`
+`IAB-HI-VI-DBOX` = IAB audio with both Assisted Listening and Audio Description tracks, DBox Motion Control, and no "fallback" audio in `MainSound` (preferred as per [SMPTE ST 429-19](https://doi.org/10.5594/SMPTE.ST429-19.2019))
 `51-HI` = 5.1 audio with a supplemental Assisted Listening track.
 `51-VI` = 5.1 audio with a supplemental Audio Description track.
 `51-VI-SL` = 5.1 audio with both supplemental Audio Description Description and Sign Language tracks.